 If organizations want to stay competitive and future-proof their operations, now is the time for application leaders to start preparing for a “composable” approach to development.
 By 2023, Gartner® says, organizations that have developed a composable approach to digital commerce will be outpacing their competitors by 80% when it comes to the deployment of new features and services.
 Those held back by legacy platforms, unable to meet the constantly evolving expectations of their target market, will inevitably fall into obsolescence.

 In this article, we’ll discuss composable commerce in detail, including the key challenges organizations might face and what practical steps they can take today in order to evolve their tech stack and prepare for a composable future.

 The move to composable commerce is part of a wider shift in thinking, from an inward-looking, platform-centric view to one that’s outward-looking and puts the customer experience above all else.
 Instead of innovating internally and then going to market, today’s organizations need the flexibility to innovate in real-time alongside the market - and that’s what a modular packaged business capabilities (PBC) approach allows in the form of “composable commerce”.

-Digital customer experiences tend to happen in three layers; the customer-facing journey, the capabilities required to deliver that customer-facing journey, and the technology stack that supports those capabilities.
-In a traditional, monolithic platform, all three of those layers are tightly coupled and therefore difficult to change.
+When considering digital commerce and other associated digital experiences, it can be useful to think along three dimensions: the customer-facing journey, the capabilities required to deliver that customer-facing journey, and the technology stack that supports those capabilities.
+In a monolithic platform this is all tightly coupled, usually with extensions that can be native or integrated, external applications.